National anthem will be hot topic at NFL owners meetings - Philly

 Judging by the comments Sunday from the Texans' Robert McNair and the Jets' Christopher Johnson, the debate among the 32 owners could be confrontational.

-McNair, who last year made an analogy of inmates running the asylum about players' demonstrations during the anthem, remains adamant that everyone should stand for the "The Star-Spangled Banner."
+McNair, who last year made an analogy of inmates running the prison about players' demonstrations during the anthem, remains adamant that everyone should stand for the "The Star-Spangled Banner."

 "Our playing field is not the place for political statements, not the place for religious statements," McNair said.
 "It's the place for football."